LFI · Banking · Service Initiation · Multi-Payments · Fixed Periodic Schedule

 ParameterTypeDescription

-idstringIdentifier of the payment log entry being updated — the data.id returned from POST /payments
+idstringIdentifier of the payment log entry being updated — the data.id returned from POST/payments

 Request body

+Content-Type: application/json.
 The PATCH body uses literal flat-key JSON (the dots are part of the key, not nested objects):

 FieldTypeRequiredDescription